 Coleridge, the Bible, and Religion.
 Nineteenth-Century Major Lives and Letters.
 New York: Palgrave Macmillan, 2008.

-Editor.
 Coleridge’s Assertion of Religion: Essays on the Opus Maximum.
 Studies in Philosophical Theology, no. 33.
-Louvain: Peeters Press, 2006.
+Louvain: Peeters, 2006.

-“Who is the Holy Spirit?,” in Theology Questions our Students Ask: A Conversation between Students and Teachers, eds.
+“Who is the Holy Spirit?”
+In Theology Questions our Students Ask: A Conversation between Students and Teachers.
+Ed.
 Gary Burge and David Lauber.
-Downers Grove, IL: InverVarsity Press.
-In process.
+Downers Grove, IL: IVP Academic, 2014.

 “Coleridge, Christology, and the Language of Redemption.”
 Anglican Theological Review 93 (2011): 263–82.